 Purpose The course has two primary goals.
 The first is to assist you in improving your academic writing.
 We assume that writing is a skill and that, like any skill, it can be improved through guided practice.
 The class is designed to give you that guidance and practice so that, no matter what level of skill you start with, you can improve the writing skills you have already acquired, and, over the course of the class become a better, more confident writer.
 The course has the additional goal of helping you to prepare for the kinds of writing you will be asked to do in your college application, but also your college and professional careers.
 The course syllabus will take you through a series of assignments, each of which will focus on a different rhetorical and/or linguistic skill.
-In addition to the general goals mentioned above, English 101 has the following specific goals:

-- to teach you the fundamentals of persuasion and suggest how these are adapted to a variety of special situations in academic writing; - to make you aware of word and sentence level stylistic options; - to teach you techniques for making your writing more coherent; - to help you develop strategies and techniques for revision that you will carry into other classes and contexts: - to increase your awareness of and ability to use research sources; - AND ABOVE ALL; TO IMPROVE YOUR ABILITY TO WRITE EXCELLENT ESSAYS!
-Assessment: 3 short papers (2 pages each): 30%, a mid-term (20%), a class presentation (20%), and a Final Exam (30%) Required Texts: NONE I WILL PROVIDE ALL MATERIALS (SCANS) FROM THE FOLLOWING BOOKS: Crowley, Sharon, and Debra Hawhee.
+In addition to the general goals mentioned above, English 101 has the following specific goals: to teach you the fundamentals of persuasion and suggest how these are adapted to a variety of special situations in academic writing; to make you aware of word and sentence level stylistic options; to teach you techniques for making your writing more coherent; to help you develop strategies and techniques for revision that you will carry into other classes and contexts; to increase your awareness of and ability to use research sources; AND ABOVE ALL: TO IMPROVE YOUR ABILITY TO WRITE EXCELLENT ESSAYS!
+Assessment: 3 short papers (2 pages each): 30%, a mid-term (20%), a class presentation (20%), and a Final Exam (30%) cial A Required Texts: NONE I WILL PROVIDE ALL MATERIALS (SCANS) FROM THE FOLLOWING BOOKS: Crowley, Sharon, and Debra Hawhee.
 Ancient Rhetorics for Contemporary Students.
 4th ed.
 New York: Pearson, 2009.
 [ISBN: 978-0-205-57443-8] Graff, Gerald, and Cathy Birkenstein.
 They Say/I Say: The Moves that Matter in Academic Writing.
 2nd ed.
 New York: Norton, 2010.
 [ISBN: 978-0-393-93361-1] Hacker, Diana.
 A Pocket Style Manual.
 5th ed.
 Boston: Bedford/St. Martin"s, 2009.
-[ISBN: 978-0-312- 59324-71 Kristof, Nicholas, and Sheryl WuDunn.
+[ISBN: 978-0-312- 59324-7] Kristof, Nicholas, and Sheryl WuDunn.
 Half the Sky: Turning Oppression into Opportunity for Women Worldwide.
 New York: Vintage, 2009.
 [ISBN: 978-0-307-38709-7] Williams, Joseph M. Style: The Basics of Clarity and Grace.
 3rd ed.
 New York: Pearson, 2009.
-[ISBN: 978-0-205-60535-4] ABBREVIATIONS: (M) = Monday (Th) = Thursday (F) = Friday(BB) = Blackboard (T) = Tuesday (W) = Wednesday TSIS = They Say/I Say ARCS = Ancient Rhetorics Introduction to the Course Syllabus and Course Policies, to be distributed Information Sheet (distributed in class) Academic Writing: Argument and Rhetoric Writing Self-Assessment (handout) "Ancient Rhetorics" (ARCS 1-43) "Introduction: Entering the Conversation" (TSIS 1-14) Academic Writing: Conversation and Commentary (continued) Assignment Sheet for Commentary Paper (handout) Introduction to Half the Sky (xi-xxii) ""I Take Your Point": Entering Class Discussions" (TSIS 141-144)
+[ISBN: 978-0-205-60535-4] ABBREVIATIONS: (M) = Monday (T) = Tuesday(W) = Wednesday (Th) = Thursday(F) = Friday ARCS = Ancient Rhetorics (BB) = BlackboardTSIS = They Say/I Say

+Introduction to the Course Syllabus and Course Policies, to be distributed Information Sheet (distributed in class) Academic Writing: Argument and Rhetoric Writing Self-Assessment (handout) "Ancient Rhetorics" (ARCS 1-43) "Introduction: Entering the Conversation" (TSIS 1-14)
-", What's Motivating This Writer?": Reading for the Conversation" (TSIS 145-55) WEEK 2:

-The Rhetorical Situation: Writing for an Audience Starter Essay "Kairos and the Rhetorical Situation" (ARCS 44-70) Half the Sky, chapters 1 and 2 (3-45) ",,So What?
-Who Cares?": Saying Why It Matters" (TSIS 92-100)

-Summary and Commentary Half the Sky, chapter 3 (47-60) ",They Say": Starting with What Others are Saying" (TSIS 19-28) ",Her Point Is": The Art of Summarizing" (TSIS 30-40)

-Williams, Lessons 1, 3, and 4 (1-7 and 26-54)

-Draft Workshop: Style and Formatting
+Academic Writing: Conversation and Commentary (continued) Assignment Sheet for Commentary Paper (handout) Introduction to Half the Sky (xi-xxii) ", I Take Your Point": Entering Class Discussions" (TSIS 141-144) ",,What"s Motivating This Writer?": Reading for the Conversation" (TSIS 145-55) WEEK 2: The Rhetorical Situation: Writing for an Audience Starter Essay "Kairos and the Rhetorical Situation" (ARCS 44-70) Half the Sky, chapters 1 and 2 (3-45) ""So What?
+Who Cares?": Saying Why It Matters" (TSIS 92-100) Summary and Commentary Half the Sky, chapter 3 (47-60) ""They Say": Starting with What Others are Saying" (TSIS 19-28) ""Her Point Is": The Art of Summarizing" (TSIS 30-40) Style and Grammar Workshop Williams, Lessons 1, 3, and 4 (1-7 and 26-54 Draft Workshop: Style and Formatting WEEK 3:

-WEEK 3: